iotaledger/introduction-docs/docs/tutorials/one_click_private_tangle.md

 The deployment architecture described above can be easily transitioned to production-ready by incorporating a reverse proxy leveraging [NGINX](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/#).
 As a result, the amount of ports exposed to the outside world can be reduced or load balancing between the nodes of your Tangle can be achieved.
 IOTA Foundation intends to provide automatic, "one click" deployment of this kind of enhanced architectures in a future version of this software.

-To support the deployment of a child Tangle, the IOTA Community has developed a set of shell scripts and configuration templates to make it easier to deploy a (Docker based) Tangle with the architecture described above.
+To support the deployment of a new Tangles, the IOTA Community has developed a set of shell scripts and configuration templates to make it easier to deploy a (Docker based) Tangle with the architecture described above.
 You can also customize the [default configuration files](https://github.com/iotaledger/one-click-tangle/blob/chrysalis/hornet-private-net/config) if, for instance, you want to enable extra [Hornet plugins](https://hornet.docs.iota.org/post_installation/config.html).

-But now let us see how we can launch our child Tangle via a "single click".
+But now let us see how we can launch our Tangle via a "single click".
 We have two options: through the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B095WQQTNG/) or through any [Docker-enabled machine](#one-click-private-tangle-on-any-docker-enabled-vm).

-## "One Click" Tangle on AWS
+## Deploying a new Tangle in "One Click" on AWS

 To materialize on AWS using the deployment architecture described above, go to the AWS Marketplace and install this [product](https://aws.amazon.com/marketplace/pp/B095WQQTNG/) and follow the [instructions](https://github.com/iotaledger/one-click-tangle/blob/chrysalis/hornet-private-net/README_AWS.md).
 That's it!.